 GPS Not Found

-Pokémon uses internet connectivity and GPS technology to pin down where you are in the real world.
+Pokémon GO uses internet connectivity and GPS technology to pin down where you are in the real world.
 When GPS location isn’t present, the other picks up the slack.
 At least, that’s what should happen.

 Deleting Your Pokémon GO Account